timskillman/Marmalade_SDL2/README.md

 However, to replace the Marmalade SDK entriely is a massive undertaking and your support is essential to achieve this.

-A sample Marmalade project and Marmalade wrapper will be made available for you to try out.
+A sample Marmalade project and Marmalade wrapper WILL be made available for you to try out very soon - so watch this space :)

-Have fun!